Portraits-in-Brick-and-Time/Brine-and-Coin/README.md

 ![GitHub Sponsors](https://img.shields.io/github/sponsors/furesoft)

-# Brine and Coin
-Brine and Coin is an open source text adventure where you experience the history of Schwäbisch Hall.

-# Echoes of the City – Brine and Coin
+# Portraits in Brick and Time - Brine and Coin

 **A narrative text adventure exploring the rise of cities through salt, trade, and human ambition.**